 Waterrock Knob (milepost 451.2)

-Waterrock Knob is best visited at either sunrise or sunset.
+Waterrock Knob is best visited at either sunrise or sunset and offers stunning 360-degree views.
 Be sure to bring warm layers as this picnic area sits more than a mile high in elevation.
 Get directions here.

 Check out the fascinating Judaculla Rock (from the Cherokee name Tsul ’kalu), which is covered in petroglyphs and holds spiritual significance for the Cherokee people.
 Get directions here.